 Was it wasted?
 In a sense, not really.
 However, it was a rather expensive training flight.

-While on deployment during the immediate aftermath of Desert Shield / Desert Storm, an A-6 Intruder got into trouble with a mechanical problem — at night, in bad weather.
+While on deployment, an A-6 Intruder got into trouble with a mechanical problem — at night, in bad weather.
 Flown by Capt.
-Rand “Atlas” McNally, USMC, the A-6 Intruder crashes into the barrier successfully “trapping” a rather different way on the USS Ranger.
-The events came to pass on March 9, 1991.
-The CAG LSO talking the pilot down, CDR John “Bug” Roach, a legend in the US Navy, once again demonstrates the extraordinary professionalism that was his trademark.
-The video is nearly 20 minutes long (after the 15:00 minute point, it is just static).
+Rand “Atlas” McNally, USMC, the A-6 Intruder crashed into the barrier successfully “trapping” to make a successful landing — a rather different way to get back on board the USS Ranger.
+The events came to pass on March 9, 1987.
+The CAG LSO talking the pilot down, CDR John “Bug” Roach, a legend in the US Navy, demonstrated the extraordinary professionalism that was his trademark.
+The video is nearly 20 minutes long (though after the 15:00 minute point, it is just static).
 Notably, it includes the full instructions for the approach, as well as the post-landing shut down and recovery on deck.
 The plane and pilot came through it fine.

 Sadly, “Bug” Roach was killed on October 2, 1991, while on an adversary flight in an A-4E Skyhawk off the coast of San Diego, California.
 CDR Roach suffered a catastrophic aircraft failure, losing both his engine and suffering from a failure of his ejection seat.
 During his career, he made more than 1,000 arrested landings during his flight career, which started in 1966.
 Throughout his time in the Navy, he never had a non-flying tour.
 He was and will always remain one of the greatest US Navy pilots in history.